• >

 Why is the property available?

 Hopefully the answer will be something that is not related to the standard of the property.
-For instance, if the current residents are looking to move because they have outgrown their home then consider if you would be in the same position if you moved in.
+For instance, if the current residents are looking to move because they've outgrown their home then consider if you would be in the same position if you moved in.

 How long has it been on the market?

-The longer the property been on the market the more likely that it is overpriced or has a problem.
-Knowing this information also empowers you when it comes to negotiating a price - if it has been on the market for a while, the vendor or landlord is likely to be keen to come to a deal and so may settle for less than the asking price.
+The longer the property has been on the market the more likely that it's overpriced or has a problem.
+Knowing this information also empowers you when it comes to negotiating a price - if it's been on the market for a while, the seller is likely to be keen to come to a deal and so may settle for less than the asking price.

 How many viewings have they had?